spaceface7264/wall-b/supabase/functions/delete-users/README.md

 - Check that your Supabase URL is correct in your environment variables

 If you get permission errors:
-- Verify your service role key is set correctly
+- Verify your service role key is set correctly: `supabase secrets list`
 - Check that the requesting user has `is_admin: true` in their profile

+If you get "Env name cannot start with SUPABASE_":
+- Use `SERVICE_ROLE_KEY` instead of `SUPABASE_SERVICE_ROLE_KEY`
+- Supabase CLI blocks secrets starting with `SUPABASE_` for security reasons